awillats/clinc/code/CODE_OVERVIEW.md

 - `_demo_imgs/` - screenshots of progress

 ## MATLAB/
-Some early prototype code was written in MATLAB ...
+Some early prototype code for computing reachability and correlation was written in MATLAB ...

 ## _plotting/
 eventually plotting functions will get moved here ...